 Modern medicine has advanced well beyond x-rays.
-At Medical Imaging of Fredericksburg we have ultrasound, mammography, CT scans, several types of MRIs, PET scans and PET-CT scans.
-The two most commonly used tests besides x-rays are CT scans and MRIs, both of which provide more detail than simple x-rays.
+At Medical Imaging of Fredericksburg, we have ultrasounds, mammography, CT scans, several types of MRIs, PET scans, and PET-CT scans.
+The two most commonly used tests besides x-rays are CT scans and MRIs, both of which provide more detail than x-rays.
 If you need specialized imaging, it can be helpful to understand the operation and uses for a CT Scan vs. MRI.

 Differences: CT scan vs. MRI

 - Radiation – Since CT scans are created by multiple x-rays, there is radiation exposure, although minimal.
 It is not usually appropriate during pregnancy.

 - Uses – Excellent for looking at bones, but very good for soft tissues, especially with intravenous contrast dye.

 - Cost – Usually less expensive than MRI

 - Time – Very quick.
 The test only takes about 5 minutes, depending on the area that is being scanned.

 - Patient comfort – The machine is very open, so concerns about confined space is rarely a problem.

 - Reactions – The intravenous contrast rarely causes allergic reactions.
 It does have the potential to injure kidneys, especially with people who already have kidney problems or diabetes or those who are very dehydrated.